hradghoukasian/dp_fair_binary/README.md

 python3 dp_fermi.py
 ```

 This README provides comprehensive instructions for running the code in this repository.
-If you encounter any issues or have questions, feel free to reach out or refer to the paper for further details.
+If you encounter any issues or have questions, feel free to reach out via email at [ghoukash@mcmaster.ca](mailto:ghoukash@mcmaster.ca) or refer to the paper for further details.